Are you creative? Do you like working with people? Do you like to keep up on the latest trends and fashion?

 Overall employment of barbers, cosmetologists, and other personal appearance workers is projected to grow much faster than the average for all occupations.
 Opportunities for entry-level workers should be favorable, while job candidates at high-end establishments will face keen competition.

-Employment trends are expected to vary among the different occupational specialties.
-Employment of hairdressers, hairstylists, and cosmetologists will increase by about 20 percent, much faster than average, while the number of barbers will increase by 12 percent, about as fast as average.
 This growth will primarily come from an increasing population, which will lead to greater demand for basic hair services.
 Additionally, the demand for hair coloring and other advanced hair treatments has increased in recent years, particularly among baby boomers and young people.
 This trend is expected to continue, leading to a favorable outlook for hairdressers, hairstylists, and cosmetologists.

 Job prospects.
 Job opportunities generally should be good, particularly for licensed personal appearance workers seeking entry-level positions.
 A large number of job openings will come about from the need to replace workers who transfer to other occupations, retire, or leave the labor force for other reasons.
 However, workers can expect keen competition for jobs and clients at higher paying salons, as these positions are relatively few and require applicants to compete with a large pool of licensed and experienced cosmetologists.
 Opportunities will generally be best for those with previous experience and for those licensed to provide a broad range of services.

 Taken from: Bureau of Labor Statistics – http://www.bls.gov/oco/ocos332.htm